-As a part of the Campus Activities Office and the Department of Student Engagement and Leadership, we are committed to the holistic development and success of all students, the cultivation of inclusive spaces and communities, and the fostering of meaningful relationships and lifelong learning.
+As a part of the Campus Activities Office and the office of Community-Engaged Leadership, we are committed to the holistic development and success of all students, the cultivation of inclusive spaces and communities, and the fostering of meaningful relationships and lifelong learning.

 The Fraternity and Sorority Life Community at Appalachian State University is committed to the development of its student members through positive social programming, service to the campus and the broader Appalachian community, leadership education, the promotion of physical health and wellness, and scholastic achievement.